About Norton Rose Fulbright

 Finding the place you want to start your career is a moment you’ll always remember, and that’s exactly the kind of insight we offer on our vacation schemes.
 Whether you’re with us for one week or two, we pack a lot into these four schemes.
 You’ll do real work, for real clients.
 You’ll network with colleagues.
 You’ll present group projects on legal issues.
 It’s a lot of new ground to cover, but if you want to understand what it’s really like to work here, nothing else comes close.

-Our 2019 winter vacation scheme is for finalists and graduates from law and non-law subjects and will run from 9 December to 17 December 2019.
-Applications will open from 1 October to 8 November 2019 and assessment days will be held in November.
+Our 2020 winter vacation scheme is for finalists and graduates from law and non-law subjects and will run from 7th to 15th December 2020.
+Applications will open from 14th September to 1st November 2020 and assessment days will be held in November.

-Our 2020 summer vacation schemes are for penultimate-year law and non-law undergraduates.
-The schemes will run on the following dates: 8 – 19 June 2020 and 29 June – 10 July 2020.
-Applications will open from 1 October 2019 and close on 31 January 2020, and we will be holding assessment days in February 2020.
+Our 2021 summer vacation schemes are for penultimate-year law and non-law undergraduates.
+The schemes will run on the following dates:

 Everyone remembers the first day they walked through the doors of their future firm.
-For many of our lawyers, that happens on our open days and first step programmes.
-First Step caters to first-year undergraduates, while our open days are designed for undergraduates, graduates, first years and career changers of all degree subjects.
+For many of our lawyers, that happens on first step programmes.
+First Step caters to first-year undergraduates of all degree subjects.
 Either way, it’s the opportunity to step through our doors, make a first impression, and use our packed schedule of interactive sessions to discover whether law is right for you.

-First-year undergraduates and those in the 2nd year of a four year course may apply for our first step programme from 1 October 2019 to 31 January 2020.
-Telephone interviews will be held in March 2020 and successful candidates will attend the programme from 20 – 24 July 2020.
+First-year undergraduates and those in the 2nd year of a four year course may apply for our first step programme from 4th January to 14th February 2021.
+Telephone interviews will be held in March 2021 and successful candidates will attend the programme from 19th to 23rd July 2021.